Travelling to Europe doesn’t have to be expensive!

 Each tour is a little different so let your guide know what interests you; something a little more local or more iconic.
 Do sign up early and put a little effort into sharing about yourself.
 The community truly sees it as building a relationship with the local guide.

 If there’s time before the sun sets, check out the Acropolis Museum.
-A great way to start is by watching the video on the top floor to understand some context of the Greek ruins you’ll soon be exploring.
+A great way to start is by watching the video on the top floor — provides some context of the Greek ruins you’ll soon be exploring.

 We also bought packaged yogurts from the mini mart for breakfast almost everyday.
 Our favourite was from a brand called Total.